mtbottle/mtbottle-website/blog/posts/2014-06-23-Iceland-My-Journey-into-Middle-Earth-Day-6.md

 ---
-title: Iceland: My Journey into Middle Earth (Day 6)
+title: Iceland - My Journey into Middle Earth (Day 6)
 ---

 This was the first morning where we didn't have any sun in the morning.
 As with the previous day, we did not have a plan as we set out on our journey other than knowing that we had to reach Bíldudalur in the western fjords.